Killer545537/Sem-5-Notes/Ethical-Hacking/Ethical-Hacking.typ

 == IP Version 6

 IPv6 is also called the next generation of IP addressing (IPng).
 IPv4 has limited address space, no support for complex addressing and routing capacities and cannot provide real-time response.

 Like IPv4, IPv6 is also connectionless, the header contains the maximum number of hops a datagram can make before being discarded and other general characteristics are retained, however, it now uses 128-bit addresses ($2^(128)$ total addresses meaning $6 times 10^(23)$ unique addresses per square meter of the Earth's surface), uses a series of fixed-length headers to handle optional information which includes a base header followed by 0 or more extension headers.
 It allows for real-time traffic (i.e. allows a pair of stations to establish a high quality path between them and all datagrams must pass through this path), increased flexibility#footnote[Addresses do not have defined classes.
 A prefix length is associated with each address] in addressing (by allowing the concept of `anycast` address where a packet is sent to one of a set of nodes and dynamic assignment of IP addresses).

 #figure(
   image("imgs/IPv6-Datagram-Format.png"),
-  caption: [IPv6 Datagram Format]
+  caption: [IPv6 Datagram Format],
 )
 - *Version:* contains the value 6 (4 bits)
 - *Priority:* specifies the routing priority class (8 bits)